President Trump May Be Secretly Undermining Jared and Ivanka, Too

-In recent days Jared Kusher’s security clearance was downgraded and his right-hand man revealed he intends to resign.
-Meanwhile, reports emerged that Kushner’s family business won around $500 million in financing from two U.S. firms after he met with them at the White House, Special Counsel Robert Mueller is looking into Kushner’s talks with overseas investors, and at least four foreign government plotted to manipulate the princeling.
+In recent days Jared Kushner’s security clearance was downgraded and his right-hand man revealed he intends to resign.
+Meanwhile, reports emerged that Kushner’s family business won around $500 million in financing from two U.S. firms after he met with them at the White House, Special Counsel Robert Mueller is looking into Kushner’s talks with overseas investors, and at least four foreign governments plotted to manipulate the princeling.

 It all left Kushner with the sneaking suspicion that someone — maybe everyone — might be plotting against him.
 CNN reported on Wednesday: